arjun-g-krishna/tic-tac-toe-multiplayer/README.md

 # tic-tac-toe-multiplayer

-A multplayer tic-tac-toe script written in python
+A multplayer tic-tac-toe game making use of sockets